sarah-n-wright/CrossSpeciesBMI/README.md

 **Supplemental Notebooks:**
 * `rat_human_bmi_cluster_loci.ipynb`: Analysis of the number of unique genetic loci represented by seed genes in each community of the conserved BMI systems map.
-* `Control_trait_evaluation.ipynb`: Identification of control traits and analysis of network colocalization of control traits with rat BMI.
+* `Create_Rat_STRING.ipynb` Generation of rat molecular interaction networks from STRING DB.
+Defines high and mid-confidence networks based on edge scores.

 ## Function Files
 * `analysis_functions.py` Functions not contained or modified from NetColoc